cchan/latticeboltzmann/README.md

 First allow NV usage: `echo 'options nvidia "NVreg_RestrictProfilingToAdminUsers=0"' | sudo tee /etc/modprobe.d/nsight-privilege.conf` and reboot.

 Then run `nv-nsight-cu-cli --target-processes all python latticeboltzmann.py`.
 A few seconds of samples will do.

+`nvvp` is also nice, but you need to `sudo apt install openjdk-8-jdk` then `nvvp -vm /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java`.

 ## Etc